-EBRD and EDPR continue their cooperation in the renewable energy sector in Romania14.
-December 2012. / SEE Energy News
+EBRD and EDPR continue their cooperation in the renewable energy sector in Romania, SEE Energy News

 The European Bank for Reconstruction and Development (EBRD) continues to support Romania’s strategy to increase its renewable energy production by lending €50 million to finance the operation of the 24 MW Vutcani wind farm and 33 MW Sarichioi wind farm.

 The EBRD is lending €50 million to VS Wind Farm SA, majority-owned by EDP Renováveis (EDPR), the world’s third-largest wind energy company.
 The structure of the loan comprises up to €25m for the EBRD and the remaining for the commercial banks.

 This is the third investment and project financing by EBRD to an EDPR operated project in the renewable energy sector in Romania, following the financing of 138 MW Cernavoda wind farms and the 90MW Pestera wind farm back in 2011.

 “We are very pleased to announce today that we have completed this financing agreement”, said Rui Teixeira, CFO of EDP Renováveis.
 “This shows how we are delivering a sound strategy of developing quality assets supported by third-party financing through a strong relationship between the consortium of banks and EDPR”.